arnaudvalle/arnaudvalle/README.md

 # Bonjour

-I’m Arnaud, a front-end developer living in Lyon, France.
+I’m Arnaud, a senior full-stack engineer based in Lyon, France.

-I spend most of my working days doing JavaScript at [365Talents](https://www.365talents.com/), trying to improve talent management in companies.
+At [365Talents](https://www.365talents.com/), I lead development teams and optimize technical processes to create scalable, high-quality web solutions for our AI-powered HR solution for skills and talent management.

-When I don’t write, refactor, lint, test, document or bug fix stuff on *the internets*, I love travelling out to faraway places, nerding out on my PS4 or dropping by the nearest pub to share a pint (or three).
+When I’m not coding, refactoring, linting, testing, documenting or squashing bugs, you’ll find me exploring far-off destinations, gaming on my PS5 or unwinding at a local pub.